Yanniyiyi/vue-simple-toaster/README.md

 this.$toaster.warn('hello world! this is a test','top-center','fadeIn');
 this.$toaster.success('hello world! this is a test','top-center','fadeIn');
 ```
+### If you wish to use your own CSS style.
+Then download the css file and replce the content with your own code.
+But please do not change the class name.
+Just modify the style content.
+After that import your own css file.
 # To-do list
 - toaster's position should be more accurate.